PaulTan94/Cyber-attack-detection/Security/readme.md

 ### Command Injection
 Command injection is an attack in which the goal is execution of arbitrary commands on the host operating system via a vulnerable application.
 Command injection attacks are possible when an application passes unsafe user supplied data (forms, cookies, HTTP headers etc.) to a system shell.
 In this attack, the attacker-supplied operating system commands are usually executed with the privileges of the vulnerable application.
 Command injection attacks are possible largely due to insufficient input validation.

-The following attacks aim at attacking the web users
+The following attacks aim at attacking the web users:
 ### Cross-Site Scripting (XSS)

-###
+### Cross Site Request Forgery (CSRF)